-WEVER, Iowa (AP) — The company constructing a $1.9 billion fertilizer plant in southeast Iowa says the project has been delayed due to "defective work" by a Louisiana-based contractor.
+WEVER, Iowa (AP) — The company constructing a $1.9 billion fertilizer plant in southeast Iowa claims the project has been delayed due to "defective work" by a Louisiana-based contractor.

-The Des Moines Register reports (http://dmreg.co/1WLDNDu ) Orascom E&C USA claims Maintenance Enterprises didn't employ enough workers, repeatedly raised costs and failed to meet deadlines while working on the Iowa Fertilizer Co. plant, in Wever.
+Orascom E&C USA said Maintenance Enterprises didn't employ enough workers, repeatedly raised costs and failed to meet deadlines while working on the Iowa Fertilizer Co. plant in Wever, The Des Moines Register reported.

 The company didn't immediately respond to a message seeking comment.